How to Make Money with Instagram Marketing

 Shoppable Instagram Galleries allow store owners to create Instagram galleries on their website.
 When a customer clicks on the link in your bio, they can find the Instagram post with their favorite product.
 If there are several products such as several models wearing different pieces of clothing, each item on your store is tagged to a product page so customers can easily access the products they love.
 It allows for a seamless customer experience while also helping increase conversions by showcasing all the products in the image.
 It also helps remove the hassle of constantly changing the link in your bio with every new post.

 Repost is a great Instagram tool for those who want to repost other pages’ content.
-For example, if you sell dog products you might repost images of other dogs on your Instagram account to grow your following.
+For example, if you sell dog products you might repost images of other dogs on your Instagram account to grow your followers.
 You can also repost images that are relevant to your branding.
 It helps you keep your page active without you having to take or upload your own pictures.

 Hootsuite allows you to save your time by automating your social media posts.
 You can easily schedule posts on the platform for Instagram and other social media sites like Facebook and Twitter.
 It allows you to easily manage all of your social on one platform simplifying the process of posting on your accounts.